ammarzaarour/NabuxArabic/README.md

-# ChatBot implemented with the power of OpenAI API and RAG
+# ChatBot implemented with the power of OpenAI API and RAG# NabuxArabic